zarf-dev/proposals/8-show-manifest-and-values/README.md

 #### Story 1

-As a creator of Zarf packages I want to make sure the variables in my package can get templated properly for the expected values of the deployers.
+As a creator of Zarf packages, I want to make sure the variables in my package can get templated properly for the expected values of the deployers.
 I want to check this for both manifests and values files so I run `zarf dev show-manifests path/to/package-dir --deploy-set=MY_VAR=my-val` and `zarf dev show-values-files path/to/package-dir --deploy-set=MY_VAR=my-val`

 #### Story 2